 Another fictitious claim is that including series zero ohm resistors in circuit deteriorate performance because of its parasitics.
 This again confirms that copier never used a Network Analyzer and see what is the parasitic effect in practice.
 Professional radios, such as IC-7300 has not only one zero ohm resistors in signal path but many !
 This idiot may claim soon that ICOM has no profficiency in radio design !

 The usage of unpopulated footprints in our design enables circuit to be customized by radio amateurs who has hands-on experience.
 For example circuit part shown in yellow circle above can bu used to add a filter network.
 You can suppress some part of spectrum to enhance reception of other bands.
 This may be an unwanted QRM in house disturbing your SDR.
 Likewise, zero ohm resistors also can be part of this network.
 Another reason is limiting the bandwidth of the amplifier to avoid noise coupling in a highly noisy environment.
 As you can see every part, populated or unpopulated included in PCB has a purpose.
 Likewise, component on output network on PCB (shown in blue circle above) has a purpose.
-It looks that this component couldn’t be identified by copier and replaced with 1 K resistor, but it is not a resistor in original product surely !
+This component couldn’t be identified by copier and replaced with 1 K resistor, but it is not a resistor in original product surely !
 Let us leave it as another homework to the copier.

 We have already been tired of disclosing absurd, non-technical, and tricky claims so we will mention the rest of them briefly to clarify hams who are asking about.
 Every part of our product has been tested for quality, such as connectors, PCB, cables, etc. We offer a free replacement in case of any defect and after more than a year, we have had only a few defective boards to be replaced.
 All customers are happy with our product and classified it as neat and high quality!